OpenDriveLab/DriveLM/README.md

 </p>

-### What is included in DriveLM dataset?
+### What is included in the DriveLM dataset?
 We construct our dataset based on the prevailing nuScenes data.
 The most central element of DriveLM is frame-based `P3` `QA`. `Perception` questions require the model to recognize objects in the scene. `Prediction` questions ask the model to predict the future status of important objects in the scene. `Planning` questions prompt the model to give reasonable planning actions and avoid dangerous ones.

 ### How about the annotation process?

-1️⃣ Key frames selection.
-Given all frames in one clip, the annotator selects the key frames that need annotation.
-The criteria is that those frames should involve changes of ego-vehicle movement status (lane changes, sudden stops, start from stop).
+1️⃣ Keyframe selection.
+Given all frames in one clip, the annotator selects the keyframes that need annotation.
+The criteria is that those frames should involve changes in ego-vehicle movement status (lane changes, sudden stops, start after a stop).

 2️⃣ Key objects selection.
-Given key frames, the annotator needs to pick up key objects in the six surrounding images.
-The criteria is that those objects should be able to affect the action of ego-vehicle (traffic signals, pedestrians crossing the road, other vehicles that move into the direction of ego-vehicle).
+Given keyframes, the annotator needs to pick up key objects in the six surrounding images.
+The criteria is that those objects should be able to affect the action of the ego-vehicle (traffic signals, pedestrians crossing the road, other vehicles that move in the direction of the ego-vehicle).

-3️⃣ Question and Answer annotation.
+3️⃣ Question and answer annotation.
 Given those key objects, we automatically generate questions regarding single or multiple objects about perception, prediction and planning.
 More details can be found in our demo data.

 <p align="right">(<a href="#top">back to top</a>)</p>